Dragon Well Tea Plantation

-If you have a chance to come to Hangzhou - the hometown of the dragon well tea, a lot of famous attractions are waiting for you, such as the West Lake.
-And also, the Dragon Well Tea Plantation is exactly a must!
+If you have a chance to come to Hangzhou - the hometown of the Dragon Well Tea, a lot of famous attractions are waiting for you, such as the West Lake.
+Also, the Dragon Well Tea Plantation is exactly a must!

 The atmosphere is very wonderful and peaceful.
 The tea houses, tea pavilions, and restaurants are beautifully placed amongst bamboo groves and tea trees.
 The workers all wear traditional style clothing and are very good at doing Gongfu Cha.
 It looked like a beautiful Chinese garden devoted to tea.
 So if you have a chance to come to Hangzhou, do not miss the Dragon Well Tea Plantation!

 1-to-1 Service | Reply within 24hrs | Expert's Advice